Vag-Soft/MixtapeMaker/README.md

 ### IDE or CLI
 Clone this repository, install the following requirements and run.

+(If you encounter permission errors, run as administrator)

 (I'm suggesting you install the requirements in a virtual environment)

 ###  Requirements